GERSHON COHEN PHD, PROJECT DIRECTOR

 Since 1990, Gershon Cohen has been protecting public waters from the discharge of toxic pollutants.
 He received River Network’s “River Hero” award in 2006, and a lifetime achievement award from the Clean Water Network in 2013.
 An Earth Island Project Director since 1998, he co-founded the Great Whale Conservancy and Ultimate Civics projects.
 Gershon has a master’s degree in Molecular Biology, and a doctorate in Environmental Policy.

-Barry Sulkin has been a professional environmental engineer since 1990.
-He has a Bachelor's and Masters degree in E.E., and has won numerous awards for his technical expertise and commitment to protecting waters from toxic discharges.
+Barry Sulkin has been a professional environmental consultant since 1990.
+He has a Bachelor's degree in Environmental Science and Masters degree in Environmental Engineering, and has won numerous awards for his technical expertise and commitment to protecting waters from toxic discharges.
 He has worked as an investigator, consultant and scientist for attorneys, environmental/citizens organizations, municipalities, individuals, businesses, and the press.

 Irene Alexakos earned her Bachelor’s degree in Environmental Health.
 She has worked for the U.S. Environmental Protection Agency, the Alaska Clean Water Alliance, Earthjustice, and the Sierra Club.
 She loves wilderness and enjoys being in and on the water.
 She lives off the grid in Haines, Alaska.